dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 Logically, this means we turn on `AutoGenerateBindingRedirects` unless the developer has configured it explicitly.

+### Class Libraries

+Class libraries don't need binding redirects, unless they behave like apps, for instance unit testing projects.

+We generally don't want to compute and emit binding redirects because for most class library projects it's just wasting time.
+We need to figure out how we can detect unit testing projects during build and turn the setting on.

 ## Q & A

 ### Why is the setting not conditioned on the target framework?